karatelabs/karate/karate-netty/README.md

 Refer to this example: [`payment-service-proxy.feature`](../karate-demo/src/test/java/mock/contract/payment-service-proxy.feature) and also row (5) of the [Consumer-Provider example](#consumer-provider-example)

 If not-null, the parameter has to be a URL that starts with `http` or `https`.

-> Karate cannot act as an HTTPS proxy yet (do consider contributing !).
-But most teams are able to configure the "consumer" application to use HTTP and if you set the target URL for e.g. like this: `karate.proceed('https://myhost.com:8080')` Karate will proxy the current request to the server.
-For example, you can set up Karate to log all requests and responses - which is great for troubleshooting complex service interactions.

 After the execution of `karate.proceed()` completes, the values of [`response`](#response) and [`responseHeaders`](#responseheaders) would be ready for returning to the consumer.
 And you again have the option of mutating the [response](#response-building).